What's New.

 - The one thing that distinguishes this package from the

-other exam package is its support for PDF, and this is where the AcroTeX
+other exam package is its support for PDF, and this is where The AcroTeX eDucation

 Bundle comes in.
 When you have said Bundle installed, and you select any